Zhufan

-The village lies to the west of Ganyu of Lianyungang.
-It borders Shandong Province to the northeast, and Ganyu to the northwest.
-Tangzi River is located in the east, and Zhufan River is located in the southwest.
+The village lies in the west of Ganyu District of Lianyungang, and borders Shandong Province to the northwest.
+Tangzi River is in the east, and Zhufan River is in the southwest.

-Until the 1980s, Zhufan was located on the Tangzi River's western bank, earning it the nickname Hexi (River West) among the locals.
+Until the 1980s, Zhufan was located on the Tangzi River's western bank, earning it the nickname "Hexi" (River West) among the locals.
 Due to flood damage in the 1980s, a new village was built to the northeast of the old village, and the village is now located on the Tangzi River's eastern bank.
-It now includes Wang Zhufan, Wang Banlu and Yuan Banlu.
+It now includes Wang Zhufan, Wang Banlu, and Yuan Banlu.

 Geography

 Landscape and rivers

-The village is located in the low flat plain between the rivers Zhufan and Tangzi.
-The river serves as the boundary between the villages.
+The village is located in the low flat plain, bounded between the Zhufan and Tangzi rivers.

-Tangzi River is formed by the confluence of two rivers.
+The Tangzi River is formed by the confluence of two rivers.
 The larger one flows southward from the eastern upland area of Yushan Town in Linshu County, Shandong Province.
 The small one flows southwest from Ganyu County in Jiangsu Province's western hilly countries.
 The two rivers enter Zhufan to the south of G327 and meet to the west of the Public Tomb Area and to the east of Zhufan's Bamboo Yard.
-Then it flows southward, then eastward for 570 meters at Yandan Jing (Duck Egg Well), then southward again.
-Finally, it comes together in Reservoir Shilianghe, west of Mengjialing Village.
+Then it flows southward, then eastward for 570 meters at Yandan Jing (Duck Egg Well), then southward again and into the Reservoir Shilianghe, west of Mengjialing Village.

-River Zhufan has two sources as well.
-The small source, also known as River Zhufan, flows southward from Mount Cangma in Linshu Town, Linshu County, and converges in Reservoir Jiaolong.
-River Mutuan is the large source, which formed in the western hilly countries of Yushan Town in Linshu County.
+River Zhufan also has two sources.
+The small source, River Zhufan, flows southward from Mount Cangma in Linshu Town, Linshu County, and converges in Reservoir Jiaolong.
+River Mutuan is a large source formed in the western hilly countries of Yushan Town in Linshu County.
 The two sources meet between Lietuan Village and Zhangtuan Village, flow southeastward, and meet at Reservoir Shilianghe in Dongwozi Village's east.

-Before the construction of Reservoir Shilianghe in 1958, River Tangzi was also known historically as River Dongjiawan after Dongjiawan Village, which was located to the west of Mengjialing Village.
+Before the construction of Reservoir Shilianghe in 1958, River Tangzi was also historically known as River Dongjiawan after Dongjiawan Village, located west of Mengjialing Village.
 In the past, River Tangzi and River Zhufan combined near Sanjiaowang Village to form River Dasha, a larger river.
-After then, River Shiliang, which had been created from Mount Maling, merged with River Dasha.
+After then, River Shiliang, created from Mount Maling, merged with River Dasha.
 In Linhongkou, the River Dasha flowed southeast and entered the Yellow Sea.
 The New River Shoo was created after 1949 from the riverbeds of the River Shilianghe and the River Dasha.